 Here's a complete breakdown of all the basics you need before you buy BTC – or opt not to.
 From how to get bitcoins and where you can store them correctly, we've got you covered.

-Before you get bitcoin, do your due diligence and spend some time researching.
+Before you get bitcoin casino, do your due diligence and spend some time researching.
 If you've had a hand in stock investing, you'll find that cryptocurrency investing can be a lot more volatile.

 However, this doesn't mean that it won't be lucrative.
 Because of BTC's special characteristics, its value will only keep on rising.
 The increasing demand for bitcoin and its finite amount are prime causes of this.